 We also glimpsed, apparently a very rare bird.
 It looked like fancy chicken to me, but Moncos informed me, you are lucky to spot these guys once a year, and his excited face convinced me he was not kidding.

 The day ended with a night walk in search of some nocturnal animals.
-We didn’t manage to find the Borneo Tarsier (good thing I’ve already seen these cute guys in Bohol), but we got a snake, some weird insects, tarantulas, and other stuff taken straight out of your nightmares.
+We didn’t manage to find the Borneo Tarsier (good thing I’ve already seen these cute guys in Bohol), but we got a snake, some weird insects, tarantulas, and other nasty stuff.

 After breakfast, we went for an hour-hike ending with a reforestation camp visit.
 The ranger there explained they had some big fires in Borneo, costing them a vast area of the rainforest.
 Those are some bad news not only for my new friends, the orangutans but also for the whole world.
 The oxygen-rich rainforests of Borneo, alongside the Amazon, are considered to be the Earth’s lungs.